Trams in Berlin: After reunification

 In 1992, the West Berlin transport company BVG took over East Berlin's BVB.
 (In addition to bus and U-Bahn lines, the new BVG also ran the trams, by now only operating in the former East Berlin districts).

 There was an attempt to shut down the tram routes running to Pankow, because the trams in Schönhauser Allee run parallel to the U2 line, though the latter does not run to Rosenthal.
+However, in line with other tram networks expanding at that time, plans for network expansions were soon made - some of those across the now-abolished border into West-Berlin.

 In 1995, the first stretch of the tram route along Bornholmer Straße was opened to the west in two stages.
 The Rudolf-Virchow-Klinikum and the metro stations located in Seestraße, Wedding, and Osloer Straße in Gesundbrunnen have since re-connected to the tram network.

 Since 1997, the tram has stopped right at Friedrichstraße station.
 Previously, passengers changing between modes of transport here had to take a long walk to get to the restored train station.
 Since then, trams have terminated along the reversing loop "Am Kupfergraben" near Humboldt University and Museum Island.

 The following year saw the re-opening of tram facilities at Alexanderplatz.
 These routes now arrive directly from the intersection with Otto-Braun-Straße across the square, stopping both at the U2 underground station and the overground station for regional and commuter trains, where there is a direct interchange to the U5 and U8 lines.
 An increase in tram accidents in pedestrian zones was feared by critics but did not materialize.